 We are always looking for like minds to join us, so please contact us if you are looking for the opportunity to make a difference or would like to volunteer at the PWR!Gym® or at one of our exercise events.
 We will be glad to have you with us!

 Chief Executive Officer

-Dr. Hutber has numerous publications in physiology and sports medicine scientific journals and continues to serve on the editorial board or as a reviewer for medical and scientific journals.
+Dr. Hutber has numerous publications in the fields of physiology and sports medicine and continues to serve on editorial boards and as a reviewer for medical and scientific journals.

 In his spare time, Adrian enjoys driving sports cars and motorcycles on both the road and track, is a black belt martial artist, and has coached dance sport.

 Kimberly Peute – JD, MBA

 Kimberly Peute joined PWR! in 2015 with a background in portfolio and project management spanning both government and commercial sectors.
 Working for the Air Force, she oversaw the planning, scheduling, and execution of processes in a developmental flight test organization, during which time she became a certified Master Trainer in Theory of Constraints Portfolio Management.

 Upon leaving civil service, she took on a new role as a management consultant and worked with clients in industries ranging from ice cream to submarines.
 Helping dozens of companies design and implement transformational changes, her efforts have helped clients increase on-time project completions, reduce project lead times, more effectively utilize resources, align organizational policies and processes, and achieve breakthroughs in bottom-line performance.
 Kim is proud to put her skills to use as part of the passionate and professional PWR! team.
 Kimberly holds a JD from the University of Arizona, an MBA from Webster University, a BA in Political Science and Spanish from the University of Northern Iowa.
 She is an avid runner and cyclist, a travel addict, and a lifelong pianist.

 Becky Farley – PhD, MS, PT